-We grow our wealth by participating in the long-term success of several carefully selected businesses.
+We grow our wealth by participating in the long-term success of great businesses.

-The best businesses have a long runway of growth ahead, generate superior returns, and constantly increase their moat.
-Our investments have strong technology and management at their core.
-Usually we are attracted to businesses that appear to have a high price.
-We think the valuation is fair because consensus is overlooking various qualitative drivers of earnings power.
+The best businesses have a long runway of growth ahead, generate superior returns, and increase their moat.
+Our investments have strong technology at their core.
+We are attracted to businesses that appear to have a high price.
+We think the valuation is fair because various qualitative factors drive the earnings power.

 Guardian Private Investments